Driante/RandomCompressedCoding/papers/Methods.md

 ## Results

 We studied the coding properties of a population of neurons whose tuning curves  heterogeneity arise from randomness in the connectivity structure.
 Our model consist in a two layer feed-forward network.
 The first layer is a sensory layer, that encode a low dimensional stimulus into an high dimensional representation, by mean of gaussian tuning curves centred on preferred positions that tiles uniformly the space.
 This population projects onto a smaller layer of N neurons with an all-to-all random connectivity.
 The random synapses causes second layer tuning curves to cover all the stimulus space, but with an irregular sensitivity profile.
-One parameter, $\sigma$ the width of the gausssian of first layer, govern the smoothness of this tuning curves, that is how far two similar stimuli evoke two similar responses.
+One parameter, $\sigma$ the width of the gausssian of first layer, governs the smoothness of this tuning curves, that is how far two similar stimuli evoke two similar responses.
 Increasing $\sigma$ we go from a random uncorrelated code to a smooth one (Fig.1 e).

 ### Uncorrelated Responses